23 Popular Money Making Apps

 Cool thing is, this is on top of any discounts/coupon codes you already have.

-You get $10 just for signing up, and they’ll pay you $5 more for each friend you refer.
+You get $10 just for signing up, and similar to an app like Lucktastic, they pay you $5 more for each friend you refer.

 Dosh is a smartphone app that gives you cash back every time you make a purchase at participating outlets using your credit card.